Conformal generation of an exotic rotationally invariant harmonic oscillator: The conformal bridge transformation

 \section{The conformal bridge transformation}

 The technique of CBT \cite{InzPlyWipf1} allows us to relate asymptomatically free systems (such as a free particle, or conformal mechanics model), characterized by the $\mathfrak{so}(2,1)$ conformal symmetry, with harmonically confined models that are $ \mathfrak{sl}(2,\R) $ conformal invariant (such as the harmonic oscillator, or the conformal mechanics model of de Alfaro, Fubini and Furlan \cite{AFF}).
-In this section we review the basic aspects associated with this transformation to apply it then for the construction of the exotic rotationally invariant planar anisotropic harmonic oscillator.
+In this section we review the basic aspects associated with this transformation to apply it then for the construction of the ERIHO.

 0.1cm Consider the quantum conformal $\mathfrak{so}(2,1)$ algebra \be [\hat{D},\hat{H}]=i\hbar\hat{H}\,,\qquad [\hat{D},\hat{K}]=-i\hbar\hat{K}\,,\qquad [\hat{K},\hat{H}]=2i\hbar \hat{D}\,, \ee where $\hat{H}$, $\hat{D}$ and $\hat{K}$ are implied to be, respectively, the Hamiltonian, the dilatation generator, and the generator of special conformal transformations of a system, and we assume here that the operators $\hat{D}$ and $\hat{K}$ do not depend explicitly on time.
 By taking linear combinations \be \hat{\mathcal{J}}_0=\frac{1}{2\omega\hbar}(\hat{H}+\omega^2\hat{K})\,,\qquad \hat{\mathcal{J}}_\pm=-\frac{1}{2\omega\hbar}(\hat{H}-\omega^2\hat{K}\pm 2i\omega\hat{D})\,,\qquad \ee we produce the $\mathfrak{sl}(2,\R)$ algebra \be [\hat{\mathcal{J}}_0,\hat{\mathcal{J}}_\pm]=\pm \hat{\mathcal{J}}_\pm\,,\qquad [\hat{\mathcal{J}}_-,\hat{\mathcal{J}}_+]=2\hat{\mathcal{J}}_0\,. \ee Though both algebraic structures are isomorphic, from a physical point of view they describe the systems with essentially different properties if $\hat{\mathcal{J}}_0$ is identified as the Hamiltonian of another model.
 The generator $ \hat{H} $ of the $\mathfrak{so} (2,1) $ symmetry is non-compact and has a continuous spectrum.
 It represents the Hamiltonian of an asymptomatically free (for $|{x}|\rightarrow \infty$) particle.
 On the other hand, the operator $ \hat{\mathcal{J}}_0 $ is a compact generator of the $ \mathfrak{sl}(2,\R)$ Newton-Hooke symmetry \cite{NH1,NH2,NH3,Papan,NH4}.
 It is characterized by a discrete spectrum corresponding to the associated harmonically trapped system.
 The Planck constant $\hbar$ and parameter $\omega>0$ of the dimension of frequency introduced in (\ref{JJJ}) guarantee the dimensionless character of the generators $ \hat{\mathcal{J}}_0 $ and $ \hat{\mathcal{J}}_\pm $.